- Upgrade campus network to ensure comprehensive Wi-Fi access and a standardized network platform

 About Alabama State University

 Alabama State University (ASU) has a rich history since its founding in 1867, and today welcomes more than 5,000 students, offering nearly 50 undergraduate and graduate degree programs.
 Located in Montgomery, Alabama, the heart of the civil rights movement, the school was founded by nine freed slaves and many of its distinguished alumni are notable figures from the civil rights era.
-Recognized as a Historical Black College & University, today ASU welcomes students of all races.

 The large campus has over 60 physical sites and employs approximately 2500 faculty and staff.
 ASU has recently experienced tremendous growth, adding buildings on its 170-acre campus, including a new football stadium and residence halls.